executors/executors/wording.md

 The blocking semantics of an execution function may be one of the following:

 * *Potentially blocking:* The execution function may block the caller pending completion of the submitted function objects.
-Execution functions having potentially blocking semantics are named `execute`.
+Execution functions having potentially blocking semantics are named `possibly_blocking_execute`.
-* *Non-blocking:* The execution function shall not block the caller pending completion of the submitted function objects.
-Execution functions having non-blocking semantics are named `post` or `defer`.
+* *Never blocking:* The execution function shall not block the caller pending completion of the submitted function objects.
+Execution functions having never blocking semantics are named `never_blocking_execute` or `never_blocking_continuation_execute`.
+* *Always blocking:* The execution function must block the caller pending completion of the submitted function object.
+Execution functions having always blocking semantics are named `always_blocking_execute`.

 ##### Requirements on execution functions having potentially blocking semantics